MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 To enable the execution of scripts, change the execution policy with the `Set-ExecutionPolicy` cmdlet. `LocalMachine` is the default scope when you don't specify the **Scope** parameter.
 You must run PowerShell elevated as an administrator to change the execution policy for the local machine.
-If you're signing your scripts, I recommend using the `RemoteSigned` execution policy. `RemoteSigned` prevents you from running downloaded scripts that aren't signed by a trusted publisher.
+Unless you're signing your scripts, I recommend using the `RemoteSigned` execution policy.
+`RemoteSigned` prevents you from running downloaded scripts that aren't signed by a trusted publisher.

 Before you change the execution policy, read the [about_Execution_Policies][execution-policies] help article to understand the security implications.